Most breeds of sheep grow wool continuously, so it is important

 shear their sheep twice per year.

-Anyone can attempt to shear a sheep, but not everyone can do
+Anyone can attempt to shear a sheep, but not everyone will do

 a good job.
 Shearing is a specialized skill.
 It is hard work.

 Shearing requires skill so that sheep are shorn efficiently without

 cuts or injuries to the sheep and shearer.
 If shearing is not